lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.13 MCS Camera Cable Wrap Positioning Command

 The camera rotator can be commanded by the CSC, and is operated as a slave of the camera rotator.
+This has been tested.

 ## 3.10.14 MCS Positioning Update Frequency

 The EUI stores high frequency telemetry, which can be accessed during two days, after that it is deleted.
+This can be checked at the MCC (`/mnt/telemetry/TelemetryLogging/`) at any time.

 ## 3.10.15 MCS Positioning Tolerances